vicky1412/Burplauncher/README.md

 and added the shortcut to my desktop so whenever i want i just click the burplauncher application to open the burp application.

+Note: before Using this add the burp application file path to the python script

 language : python

 module used : pynput(keyboard controller), subprocess